Notre Dame of Jerusalem Center: Management

-Archaeological Discoveries
+Archaeological discoveries

 Within the center are some of the archaeological discoveries that Fr Germer-Durand, founder and first director of Notre Dame, had originally placed in a museum inside of the building.
 When the building was sold and the museum was dismantled, the larger items of the museums were relocated to various parts of the building.

 Three of the stone pipes of the so-called "upper aqueduct" (which carried water from Bethlehem to Jerusalem between the 1st century BC and 1st century AD) can be found inside the building.
 These were found in 1900 and 1901 by Fr Germer-Durand near Rachel's Tomb.
 They were carved in limestone by Roman legionaries, and each pipe contains an inscription indicating in which century it was made.
 The names of the centurions are inscribed in Latin (Marco, Severo, and Ticinio).
-One of the rings is to the left of the entrance of the building and bears the inscription “Ɔ SEVERI” (century of Severus).
+One of the rings is to the left of the entrance of the building and bears the inscription "Ɔ SEVERI" (century of Severus).
 Another ring has been reused as a baptismal font and is located at the entrance to the chapel.
-This one bears the inscription “Ɔ QVARTI” (century of Cuarto).
+This one bears the inscription "Ɔ QVARTI" (century of Cuarto).
 The third is in the cafeteria next to the door that leads to the street, and bears the inscription “Ɔ TITINII ” (century of Ticinio).

-In the Allegro restaurant on the first floor of the center is preserved the fifth milestone marker from the road of Jerusalem to Neapolis (Nablus) dating from the year 162 AD.
-The inscription, which is dated to the year 162 AD, shows that this milestone was placed in the time of the emperors Marcus Aurelius and Lucius Verus.
-It also indicates that from Jerusalem (then called Aelia Capitolina) to the former position of that marker there are five thousand steps (milia pasuum V).
+On the ground floor to the right of the reception desk near the elevators is preserved the fifth milestone marker from the road of Jerusalem to Neapolis (Nablus) dating from AD 162.
+The date in the inscription shows that this milestone was placed in the time of the emperors Marcus Aurelius and Lucius Verus.
+It also indicates that from Jerusalem (then called Aelia Capitolina) to the location of that marker there were five thousand steps ("milia pasuum V").
 It was discovered by Fr Germer-Durand in its original place, to the north of Al-Ram.
-Below is the text of the inscription:Imp(erator) Caes(ar) M(arcus) Aurelius Antoninus Aug(ustus) pontif(ex) maximus trib(uniciae) potest(atis) XVI [co(n)s(ul) III] et Imp(erator) Caes(ar) L(ucius) Aurelius Uerus trib(uniciae) potest(atis) II co(n)s(ul) II diui Antonini fili diui Hadriani nepotes diui Traiani Parthici abnepotes Col(onia) Ael(ia) Capit(olina) m(ilia) p(assuum) V [απο] Κολ(ωνιας) Αιλιας Καπιτωλ(ινας) μιλ(ια) Ε.
+Below is the text of the inscription, written in Latin and Greek:

+Imp(erator) Caes(ar) M(arcus) Aurelius Antoninus Aug(ustus) pontif(ex) maximus trib(uniciae) potest(atis) XVI [co(n)s(ul) III] et Imp(erator) Caes(ar) L(ucius) Aurelius Uerus trib(uniciae) potest(atis) II co(n)s(ul) II diui Antonini fili diui Hadriani nepotes diui Traiani Parthici abnepotes Col(onia) Ael(ia) Capit(olina) m(ilia) p(assuum) V [απο] Κολ(ωνιας) Αιλιας Καπιτωλ(ινας) μιλ(ια) Ε.